 Don't even review purchases from email solicitations as scammers throw out any and all types of emails to hook people.
 If the email doesn't give the store, AND what you purchased AND the date, then it's just phishing for you to connect with them.
 I get emails of these all the time and know I did not purchase from there recently.

 The scammers are very good at looking official but be assured they will do you some damage if you let them in.
 They plant their own teams on the phone, email and texts so everything sounds and looks official.
 Stay safe from scams.

 Once the scammers have a “live” one – a victim, they sell the information to other scammers, so the number of scams increase.
 You might want to get a new email address and let the junk stay on the old one.
 Just don’t look at the old one except to see if anyone you know sends an email, In case you forget to give the new email to. someone.

 Change your passwords on everything – your phone, bank accounts, computers, credit cards, loans, stores and anything else you can think of.
 Make them different from anything that has to do with you – not your birthday or name or address or social security number – nothing to do with you.
 You can make passwords with your pet’s birthday or cousin names or grandchild’s nickname, or reference a vacation you took years ago and never posted on social media.
 Use numbers and words with caps and lower case, plus at least a symbol.
-Keep a list of passwords but NOT on your computer where someone may gain access to it - or encrypt them (I do not use vowels in my list of passwords, and I don't put a whole birthday just one number to clue me on whose birthday or trip year I am using).
+Keep a list of passwords but NOT on your computer where someone may gain access to it - or encrypt them (or not use vowels in your list of passwords, and don't put a whole birthday but just one number to clue you on whose birthday or trip year I am using).